Network Working Group L. Dunbar

 4.1.
 Client Service Provisioning Model

-VPN can establish the communication policy by specifying the BGP
+can define communication policies by specifying BGP Route Targets

-conventional Match and Action ACLs (Access Control List) can
+ACLs (Access Control List) can be employed to control which routes

-When an SD-WAN edge node is dedicated to one client with a single
+In scenarios where an SD-WAN edge is dedicated to a single client

-virtual network, all prefixes attached to the client port(s) on
+with a single virtual network, all services attached to the client

-the edge node can be considered to be inside a single VRF, and the
+facing interface(s) on the edge node can be grouped into a single

-RR can manage the policies for import/export policies for that
+VRF.
+The RR can manage the policies for import/export policies for

 4.2.
 Policy Configuration

-can be forwarded over multiple types of underlays.
-Policies are
+enabling packets to be forwarded over multiple types of underlays

-can only be mapped to a MPLS topology.
+headers.
+For example, client-service-x can only be mapped to a

 4.3.
 IPsec Related Parameters Provisioning

-to establish IPsec tunnels between them.
-Alternatively, the edges
+required to establish IPsec tunnels among them.
+To streamline the

-propagate the IPsec-related attribute values for each node,
+propagate IPsec-related attributes for each SD-WAN edge.
+This

 5. BGP Controlled SD-WAN

 5.1.
-Why BGP as Control Plane for SD-WAN?
+Rationale for Using BGP as Control Plane for SD-WAN

-Protocol (NHRP)[RFC2332] or a centralized hub managing edge nodes,
+Next Hop Resolution Protocol (NHRP)[RFC2332] or a centralized hub

-including the mapping of local and public addresses along with
+managing edge nodes, including the mapping of local and public

-tunnel identifiers, has proven effective.
-However, when dealing
+addresses along with tunnel identifiers, has proven effective.

 - Simplified peer authentication process:

-With a secure management channel established between an edge
+With a secure channel established between each edge node and its

-node and an RR, the RR can perform peer authentication on behalf
+RR, the RR can perform peer authentication on behalf of the edge

-of the edge node.
-The RR has policies on peer communication and
+node.
+The RR has policies on peer communication and the built-in

-the built-in capability to constrain the propagation of the
+capability to constrain the propagation of the BGP UPDATE

 - Scalable IPsec tunnel management